outdreamer/build-a-cure/docs/tasks/function_to_do.md

                     - this transformation sequence identifies the difference type of a constant difference between exponential values of a multiplier (4 ^ 0, 4 ^ 1, 4 ^ 2) once transformed to derivatives, constants being easier/more efficient to work with than other value/function types

                 - youre looking for object intersections or object patterns that share resources in some way and reduce costs for each other by interacting
+                  - this means you want to focus on combinations that increase the likelihood of interactions with other objects, just like the base number 10 has interactions with value position (digit definition) & the move operation, and multipliers having a common base having interactivity in their exponents

-              - you can also start with a set of efficient operations and build functions out of them that iteratively fulfill higher & higher intents
+              - you can also start with a set of unit or efficient operations and build functions out of them that iteratively fulfill higher & higher intents

             - how to derive efficient operations in the first place: